oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 It is recommended to upgrade to CVSS v3.1.

 > A tool MAY implement the recommendation as quick fix.
-However, it SHALL recompute the `baseScore` and `baseSeverity`.
+However, if such quick fix is supported the tool SHALL also recompute the `baseScore` and `baseSeverity`.
+The same applies for `temporalScore` and `temporalSeverity` respectively `environmentalScore` and `environmentalSeverity` if the necessary fields for computing their value are present and set.

 ### 4.3.3 Missing CVE